mtszmj/BirthdayReminder/README.md

 Another reason was to practice Solid principles as well as design patterns I learned about.
 It may sometimes be an "overkill", but the goal was to train.
 That way I utilized principles and patterns such as:
 - Solid (single responsibilty, by creating different classes for different tasks, interface segregation by using multiple interfaces and dependency inversion with dependency injection by injecting objects through constructor with arguments specified as interface objects).
 - Creational patterns such as factory and builder for creating objects
-- Strategy to select contact import algorithm after selecting a files (currently it is possible to import google csv format and vcf3.0, but it is easy to extend it for different formats)
+- Strategy to select contact import algorithm after selecting a file (currently it is possible to import google csv format and vcf3.0, but it is easy to extend it for different formats)
 - NullObject to create objects with no actions what can be used to avoid checking for null or for unit tests.
 - Bridge - for dependency injection
 - Decorator - applying decorator for notifiers enables to retry notifying multiple times before throwing exception